How to Run YugabyteDB in Docker and Docker Compose

 It is the best fit for cloud-native OLTP (i.e. real-time, business-critical) applications that need absolute data correctness and requires at least one of the following: scalability, high tolerance to failures, and globally-distributed deployments.

-In this guide we will Create a local cluster on a single host.
+In this guide, we will run a single-node YugabyteDB cluster on a local machine using Docker and Docker Compose.

 Related content: